*Note: both forms must be completed when applying.

 TERMS: Five (5) members appointed by the probate court for three (3) year terms.

-INFORMATION TO CONSIDER BEFORE APPLYING: The general rules on compatibility of public office would apply.*** With respect to Park Board commissioners, the Ohio Attorney General has issued an opinion that a park board commissioner may not simultaneously serve as member of a board of health of a combined general health district within the same county or as a member of a veteran’s service commission within the same county.
-2011 Ohio Op.
-Atty.
-Gen. No 2011-029 Further, Park Board commissioners may not serve as a township trustee 1988 OHIO OAG No. 88-033 nor on the metropolitan housing authority.
-1963 OAG 130.
+INFORMATION TO CONSIDER BEFORE APPLYING: General rules on compatibility of public office apply.
+A park board commissioner may not simultaneously serve as member of a board of health of a combined general health district within the same county or as a member of a veteran’s service commission within the same county.
+2011 Ohio Atty.
+Gen. Ops.
+No 2011-029.
+Further, park board commissioners may not serve as a township trustee 1988 Ohio Atty.
+Gen. Ops.
+No. 1988-033 or on a metropolitan housing authority board.
+1963 Ohio Atty.
+Gen. Ops.
+No. 1963-130.

 CURRENT APPOINTEES AND TERM EXPIRATION: